Producers Guild

 Producers Mark (“p.g.a.”)

-Please note that unlike A.C.E. and A.S.C., the Producers Mark (“p.g.a.”) is not a membership mark.
-The Producers Mark (“p.g.a.”) is a trademark owned by the PGA that is licensed out by the PGA to a producer that has been credited with the title “Producer” or “Produced By” for his or her use in the credits of a particular film following a PGA Producers Mark eligibility determination process.
+Please note that unlike A.C.E. (for editors) and A.S.C. (for cinematographers), the Producers Mark (“p.g.a.”) is not a membership mark.
+It cannot be used to reflect that you are a member of the Producers Guild.
+The Producers Mark (“p.g.a.”) is a trademark owned by the PGA that is licensed out by the PGA to a producer that has been credited with the title “Producer” or “Produced By” for their use in the credits of a particular film following a PGA Producers Mark eligibility determination process.
 The Producers Mark (“p.g.a.”) may not appear on business cards, resumes, email signatures, office nameplates, social media accounts (e.g., LinkedIn), etc.

 More here.